sharp0000000001/cube/README.md

 # cube
 rotating cube

-This will genrate a colorful rotating cube.
+This will generate a colorful rotating cube.

 Use Visual Studio and create a console/C++ project.
 Add my code after including the changes to the includes for where GLFW and GLEW are located.